Alfresco/docs-alfresco/content-services/latest/config/repository.md

 > **Note:** Any properties that you set on a file are saved with the current version of a file, and written to the Version History after a major update; for example, when a new file is uploaded.
 This means that if you save properties in version 1.0, they're saved in the Version History of version 1.1.

 To change this behavior, you can set `cm:autoVersionOnUpdateProps` to `true`.
-See [VersionHistoryNode API](#LINK-references/API-FreeMarker-VersionHistoryNode.md) for more information.

 ### Making all content versionable